 1815, "to say bad words, use profane language," a vulgar pronunciation of curse (v.).
-Transitive sense of "to curse, swear at" is from 1841.
+The transitive sense of "to curse, swear at" is by 1838.
 Related: Cussed; cussing.
 To cuss (someone) out is attested by 1881.

 The loss of -r- before -s- is not uncommon: Compare arse/ass (n.2), burst/bust, horse/hoss, barse/bass, garsh/gash, parcel/passel.